DeveloppeurPascal/AboutDialog-Delphi-Component/README.md

 In the /samples folder you will find demo projects of using these components as components or as live code.
 You can use them as inspiration for your own projects.

-The TODO.md file contains planned changes for a future release.

 The CHANGELOG folder contains changes made to the project versions.
 If you are upgrading components, take a look at it to see what has happened since your previous installation.

 ## Install